0xProject/0x-monorepo/contracts/dev-utils/README.md

 ## Dev-Utils

 This package implements various utilities for developers.
 For example, the `DevUtils` contract can query batches of balances or allowances given some `assetData`, can validate batches of orders, and can decode 0x-specific calldata.
-Addresses of the deployed contracts can be found in the 0x [wiki](https://0x.org/docs/guides/0x-cheat-sheet) or the [DEPLOYS](./DEPLOYS.json) file within this package.
+Addresses of the deployed contracts can be found in this 0x [guide](https://0x.org/docs/guides/0x-cheat-sheet) or the [DEPLOYS](./DEPLOYS.json) file within this package.

 ## Installation